Last Updated on September 9, 2022 by Nellie Huang

 Alternatively, book an eco-adventure day trip to Green Island, a private island resort in the Great Barrier Reef.
 The island also has a lush rainforest with over 120 native plant species and a rich bird life.

-At just 45 minutes from Cairns, Green Island gives you the unique chance to get a combined reef and rainforest tour.
+At just 45 minutes from Cairns, Green Island gives you the unique chance to do a combined reef and rainforest tour..
 You can explore the island’s lush rainforest on foot, see the reef from the glass bottom boat, or snorkel off the beach.